frederickw082922/lockdown_readthedocs/docs/source/remediate/rem-getting-started.rst

 ==============================

-This role is part of the `Ansible Lockdown`_ project and can be used as a standalone role or it can be used along with other Ansible roles and playbooks.
+This role is part of the `Ansible Lockdown`_ project and can be used as a standalone role or it can be used along with other Ansible roles, playbooks, or collections.

 .. _Ansible Lockdown: https://github.com/ansible-lockdown